Life in a Day (album)

-Life in a Day is the debut album by Simple Minds, released in April 1979 by record label Zoom.
+Life in a Day is the debut album by Scottish rock band Simple Minds, released on 20 April 1979 by record label Zoom.
 It reached number 30 in the UK Albums Chart.
 The title track and "Chelsea Girl" were issued as singles.

+Background

+Most of the songs on the album was written and demoed in 1978 and were part of Simple Minds live set that year.
+The song "Wasteland" had been written for the bands earlier incarnation as Johnny and the Selfabusers in 1977.
+"No Cure" was a reworking of an earlier song called "The Cocteau Twins".

+"Destiny" was a reworking of a song called "Sweet Things" that would open Simple Minds live shows in 1978.
+The Lou Reed and Nico influenced "Chelsea Girl" was written in March 1978 and appeared on Simple Minds first demo tape along with "Pleasantly Disturbed", "The Cocteau Twins" and three other songs.
+"Someone", written in the latter half of 1978, were representative of the band's live sound at the time and was chosen as the opening track on the album.
+The title track originated in an arrangement used in an early version of the song "Murder Story" and was the last track written for the album in early 1979.
+Prior to the album's release, "Life in a Day" and "Chelsea Girl" was performed live on BBC's The Old Grey Whistle Test in March 1979.

 Recording

-The album was recorded between mid-December 1978 and early-February 1979 in the grounds of Farmyard Studios, Little Chalfont, Buckinghamshire, using the mobile unit The Mobile Studio, with further recording at Abbey Road Studios (including the recording of an orchestra for the track "Pleasantly Disturbed"), and mixed at Townhouse Studios, London.
-The original working title for the album "Children of the Game" (a reference to Jean Cocteau's novel of that name) had been dropped and changed to "Life in a Day" after the band had written the title track in January 1979.
+The album was recorded between mid-December 1978 and early-February 1979 in the grounds of Farmyard Studios, Little Chalfont, Buckinghamshire, using the mobile unit The Mobile Studio, with further recording at Abbey Road Studios (including the recording of a violin section for the track "Pleasantly Disturbed"), and additional recording and mixing at Townhouse Studios, London.
 After the band's first choice of producer John Cale was vetoed by Arista Records, the album was produced and mixed by John Leckie.
 The album was completed in late February 1979.

+The original working title for the album "Children of the Game" (a reference to Jean Cocteau's novel of that name) had been dropped and changed to "Life in a Day" after the band had written the title track in January 1979.
 The recording sessions yielded the full album, the b-side "Special View" and two unfinished out-takes, "Rosemary's Baby" and "Children of the Game".
 The track-listing and mastering was finalised in March 1979.
+Band manager Bruce Findlay made an unplanned musical contribution after some drunken "stumbling around on the keyboards" during a check-in visit to the band at the Townhouse: Leckie, who had been trying to find a middle eight for the song "All for You", eventually opted to insert a recording of Findlay's experimentation.